TPijmen2/mso-lab3/README.md

 **Creating Programs:**
 1. Drag blocks from the left **palette** to the right **work area**
 2. Blocks snap into place vertically
-3. Each block shows an **✕** button to delete it
+3. Each block shows an **X** button to delete it

 **Working with Container Blocks:**
 1. Drag a Repeat or Repeat Until block to the work area
 2. The block shows a shaded container area with "Drop blocks here"
 3. Drag child blocks into this container area
 4. Child blocks can include other Repeat blocks (nesting)
-5. Delete child blocks individually with their ✕ buttons
+5. Delete child blocks individually with their X buttons

 **Editing Parameters:**
 - Click on any number in a block to edit it